icons

 Legal Rights and Obligations of Landlords

-Landlords, pivotal players in the property rental sector, are bestowed with specific legal rights and face a spectrum of obligations.
-These rights and duties not only ensure a fair transaction between landlords and tenants but also uphold the integrity of the rental market.
+Landlords, pivotal players in the property rental sector, are bestowed with specific legal rights and face a spectrum of landlord obligations.
+These rights and duties of landlord and tenant not only ensure a fair transaction between both parties but also uphold the integrity of the rental market.
 It's important to note that these can vary depending on the state, and non-compliance can lead to legal consequences.

 Legal Rights as a Landlord